 A: I belong to South Waziristan, which is known by many for housing the Cadet College in Razmak.
 Another thing South Waziristan is famous for is the Jirga system.
-A head is nominated by presenting them with a turban, which is called Shamla in the local language.
-The head then resolves all community matters internally, giving him the edge of knowing people personally.
+A jurist is nominated by presenting him with a turban, which is called Shamla in the local language.
+The jurist then resolves all community matters internally, giving him the edge of knowing people personally.

-A: I have completed my MSc in Computer Science from the University of Peshawar and my favorite subjects are Advance Programming and Database Management System.
-I like Programming because I don’t have a strong grip on the English language and programming isn’t restricted by any language boundaries.
+A: I have completed my MSc in Computer Science from the University of Peshawar, and my favorite subjects are Advance Programming and Database Management System.
+I like Programming because I don’t have a firm grip on the English language, and any language boundaries don’t restrict programming.
 It is based more on logical creativity.

 Q: Work experience?

-A: I have 2 years of experience, working at APPSOLS where I managed everything from formatting to scripting, including working with Platform CMS (WordPress, Drupal) and PHP Frameworks (Codeigniter, Laravel).
+A: I have two years of experience working at APPSOLS, where I managed everything from formatting to scripting, including working with Platform CMS (WordPress, Drupal) and PHP Frameworks (Codeigniter, Laravel).

 Q: What do you do in your spare time?

 A: I am always looking for ways to increase my knowledge and improve my skills, and that is why I try and work on learning new web technologies and frameworks.
 Besides that, I enjoy playing cricket and spending time with my family.

 Q: Why did you apply to the KP Government Innovation Fellowship?

 A: I applied to the Fellowship to improve my managerial skills while working in an organized work environment where tasks were pre-defined.